VincentWangVW/Course-Master/README.md

-# Course Master
+# UofT Course Schedule Helper

-Course Master is a Python-based application that helps users explore and analyze university courses.
+UofT Course Schedule Helper is a Python-based application that helps users explore and analyze university courses.
 It features a GUI for user interaction, graph-based course dependency visualization, and a Scrapy-based web scraper for data collection.

 ## Features